ASU-VDA-Lab/2024_ICCAD_Contest_Gate_Sizing_Benchmark/IR_Tables/README.md

   - net_res: wire resistance.
 - Libcell Properties:
   - libcell_name: name of the library cell.
-  - func_id: library cells with the same func_id indicate that they are the same type of cell.
+  - func_id: The functional ID of a libcell is a unique identifier assigned based on its functionality.
+Libcells that perform the same function will share the same functional ID, while those with different functionalities will have distinct IDs.
   - libcell_area: area of the library cell.
   - worst_input_cap: maximum capacitance value across all input pins.
   - libcell_leakage: leakage power.